Understanding Corneal Disease

 As the outermost layer of the eye, the cornea plays an important role in both sight and the protection of the eye from infection or foreign materials.
 Unfortunately, it is also vulnerable to many types of corneal disease.

 At Contemporary Ophthalmology of Erie, our team of eye doctors can diagnose and treat conditions affecting the cornea to protect your vision, from keratoconus to Fuchs' dystrophy.
 During a visit at our Erie, PA, office, Drs.
-Howard M. Levin, Vincent M. Imbrogno, and Ravinder Sabherwal can recommend the treatment options that are best suited to the type and severity of your corneal concern.
+Howard M. Levin, Vincent M. Imbrogno, Ravinder Sabherwal and Emily Washek can recommend the treatment options that are best suited to the type and severity of your corneal concern.

 Role and Structure of the Cornea